The Milford Road

 If you’d prefer to make your own way to Milford Sound, New Zealand’s most picturesque drive is a truly memorable experience.
 It’s an unforgettable journey into the heart of Fiordland National Park and the Te Wahipounamu World Heritage area.
 Some of Fiordland’s most striking and significant features are showcased along this route so be sure to allow plenty of time for short walks and photo opportunities along the way.

 The Milford Road is an alpine road with many places to stop, explore and take in the views.
 From May to September, winter driving conditions apply and you are required to carry snow chains.
 No petrol stations are available past Te Anau, so fill up before you leave.
-Allow 10 minutes walk from the car park to Milford Wharf.
-Check in time is 20 minutes before cruise departure.
+There is free car parking at Milford Sound.
+From December to March, please allow up to one hour to park your vehicle, and then allow 10 minutes to walk from the car park to the Milford Sound Visitor Terminal.
+Check in time is 20 minutes before your cruise departure.